Kishawn-Dorman/ANOVA-Tests-and-Regression-Modelling/README.md

 For this analysis manova test will be used to identify significance if any and for this test a few parametric assumptions need to be met.

 ##### 1. Normality
-The QQ plots below depicts points of InstrSat and CourseSat scores in a fairly straight line.
-The x-axis plots the theoretical quantiles with a mean 0 and standard deviation 2.
-At glance our assumptions of InstrSat and CourseSat scores all coming from a population that is normally distributed is fairly good.

 ![image](https://github.com/Kishawn-Dorman/Business-Data-Analytics-Project/assets/146044118/ae3f75b6-4241-4b15-92e8-2e79a04b2d3a)